-Turn right and crossover to the other side of the street and walk along this main street for a bit more that one hundred meters.
+Turn right onto the main street and crossover to the other side of the street and walk along this main street for a bit more than one hundred meters.

 Come to the bridge across the Río Adaja.
 There is still no way marking until you get down to the level of the foot bridge.
 This is where all the yellow arrows of the Camino Levante start presenting themselves in abundance!

 Find the pedestrian bridge, just before the highway bridge and take it.
 Here I am, left, at the start of the pedestrian bridge.

 Continue on the bridge to this staircase, walk up it and back up to the street level.
 We spotted the first red arrow of the Camino Teresiano here, on the wall.

 On the street level, at the roundabout, turn right and walk up the hill on the N-110 for 100 meters.
 Thus begins the long, gradual climb of 125 meters elevation gain over the next 7.0 kilometers.
 You will barely feel it.